Create Your Own Dog Care Binder with Instructions for Pet Sitters

 Mail: Is the mail on hold or should the pet sitter bring it inside daily?
 Should they check for packages on a regular basis anywhere other than the mailbox?

 Page 9: This is a freeform area for any additional instructions for the household, like “Since we are away for Halloween we have bought candy that you can give out.
-If you are not home or are not up to doing it, just turn off the front light and you can eat any candy left over.
-We will be watching calories when we get home so don’t worry about leaving any!”
+If you are not home or are not up to doing it, just turn off the front light and you can eat any candy left over.”

 Additional Documentation: In addition to these pages, I also include the following documents: